Paulenas11/energy-project/README.md

-#  Energy Data Pipeline — ENTSO-E + PVGIS Integration
+#  Energy project

-This project implements a complete data pipeline for collecting, processing, and merging electricity market data from **ENTSO-E** with modeled solar generation data from **PVGIS**.
+This project implements a complete data pipeline for collecting, processing, and merging electricity market data.

-The final output is a unified, hourly dataset suitable for:

-- Energy market analysis
-- Forecasting models
-- Academic research
-- Renewable integration studies

----

-##  Project Goals

-###  Retrieve ENTSO-E Market Data
-Hourly electricity market data:
-- Day-ahead prices
-- Actual generation (solar, wind)
-- Forecasted generation
-- Cross-border flows

-###  Retrieve PVGIS Solar Data
-- Hourly modeled solar generation
-- Based on a selected geographic location

-###  Data Alignment
-- Convert all datasets to a common hourly time index
-- Standard timezone: `Europe/Vilnius`

-###  Dataset Merging
-- Combine ENTSO-E and PVGIS data
-- Produce a clean, analysis-ready dataset

----

 ##  Project Structure